Warsea/Spotcase/README.md

 Prerequisites - Nodejs and postresql must be installed in the system in order to be able to run this project.

-Link to video presentation -
+Link to project folder - https://drive.google.com/drive/folders/1V5BJieeszn3rUPhLUZ_2igOfnVwmehVe?usp=sharing

 Link to description file -

 ## Run the project